luau-project/lua-xz/README.md

 ### check

-Holds constants and methods regarding integrity checks on the encoding of .xz files.
+Holds constants and methods regarding the calculation of integrity checks during the encoding of .xz files.

 #### Constants